-If you experience anxiety then you’ll know it can be the most horrible feeling – it can seem to cast a shadow over your life and can be so difficult to break out of.
-But I’ve found that there are actually some positive benefits that have come about because of my anxiety issues, and I hope that by sharing them, they might help you to see some light in the midst of your dark times too.
+If you experience anxiety then you’ll know it can be the most horrible feeling.
+It can seem to cast a shadow over your life and can be so difficult to break out of.
+But I’ve found that there are actually some positive side-effects that have come about because of my anxiety issues.
+I hope that by sharing them, they might help you to see some light in the midst of your dark times too.

 1. Learning to appreciate the small things.